cu-mkp/edition-webpages/docs/about/contact.md

 <br>

-If you want to report a bug or malfunction in _Secrets of Craft and Nature in Renaissance France_, please send an email to
+To report a bug or malfunction in _Secrets of Craft and Nature in Renaissance France_, please send an email to
 <info@makingandknowing.org> with a detailed description or screenshot of
 the error message or section to be corrected.